SAP/jenkins-library/documentation/docs/steps/detectExecuteScan.md

 If the orchestrator is configured to detect pull requests, then piper pipeline in detecExecuationScan step can recognize the pull request and change the Black Duck scan mode from 'FULL' to 'RAPID'.
 This does not affect to usual branch scans.

 - **Note**
-  1. In GPP (General Purpose Pipeline) for pull requests, detecExecutionScan is disabled.
-And so in PR Vouting detecExecuationScan skips.
+  1. This functionality is not applicable to GPP (General Purpose Pipeline)
-  2. In all other pipelines where the detecExecuationScan step is enabled in the orchestrator, this function will work.
+  2. This can be used only for custom pipelines based on Jenkins piper library

 #### Result of scan on pull request comment